 As a freelancer, you might notice that sometimes it is rather difficult to find a good assignment.
 Or when you find the right assignment, it is almost unattainable.
-To help you with these struggles, follow these useful tips and tricks below, which according to WIBA IT recruiters help you with scoring the next assignment.
+To help you with these struggles, WIBA IT recruiters provide you with handy tips and tricks which will help you scoring the next assignment in no time!

 How to be found for an assignment quicker

-The first step is to optimize your LinkedIn profile.
+The first step would be optimizing your LinkedIn profile.
 Nowadays, your online findability as a freelance IT-professional is more important than sending a standard CV in .DOC or .PDF format.
 Be sure to present yourself in a professional manner on LinkedIn, among other things.
-To hekp you optimize your LinkedIn profile, WIBA IT conducted a survey of the LinkedIn profiles of our candidates.
-We can help you undertake steps towards improvement.
-The first step could be, for instance, taking a professional headshot or a photo where you are seen in your work environment.
-These minor improvements quickly lead to more qualitative feedback from recruiters.
+We can help you undertake steps towards improvement of your LinkedIn profiling.
+You can already make the first improvements today by taking a professional headshot or a photo where you are seen in your work environment.
+It has been proven that profiles with professional photos are approached more often.
+So do not postpone it!
+Even such a minor improvement will lead to more qualitative feedback from recruiters.

 Make yourself visible online

-Firstly, it is noticeable that not everybody uses their job title well.
+First of all, it is noticeable that not everybody uses their job title well.
 Many self-employed professionals leave the function ‘owner’ after having set up their profile as an entrepreneur.
-This is in principle true but does not help to be better found by potential clients.
-Use the job title to describe exactly what you do, for instance, Java developer.
+This is in principle true, but it does not help to be better found by potential clients.
+Use a job title that best describes what you do.
+For instance, if you are primarily developing in Java, then Java developer would be a much better title.
 Because even though you are self-employed and own a company, what you actually offer as a service is Java development.

 In addition, not everyone has a professional and business appropriate profile picture, although that picture, along with the job description, is the first thing the recruiter sees when searching for profiles.
 If those elements are not in order, chances are the recruiter will ignore you and keep looking further (even though you may well meet the requirements for the assignment).
 What also helps is adding a background picture relevant to your expertise.
 These three simple amendments ensure that recruiters and clients will notice you.
 As a side note, it is important, when you are available, to open your profile to new offers.